Richardinho/blog-posts/kara-erickson-review.md

 This differs from Kara's example in that an extra check is needed that `this.input` exists before attempting to use it.
 This check is needed when the CFC is used in a Reactive form, but not when used in a Template Driven form.
 Apparently, the Angular Forms API calls writeValue() before the view has been queried for the input field.

 #### registerOnChange()
-The `registerOnChange()` method is called by the forms API to pass a callback to our code which we must call whenever there is some change within our component.
+The `registerOnChange()` method is called by the forms API to pass a callback to our code which we must then call whenever there is some change within our component.
-The callback is saved as a property of the component and then called within the template statement that is assigned to the input event of our input element
+The callback is saved as a property of the component and then called within the template statement that is assigned to the input event of our input element:
 ```
   // in component